 2.4.
 Retain the Rodney Street Commercial Center as the primary area for retail, with potential for housing and offices on upper floors.
-High Short \$ 235,000 5 3.1.
-Retain and build the Neighborhood Commercial Center as the "Heart of the Street Commercial Center Neighborhood" - the center for retail, commercial, and social gathering.
+High Short \$ 235,000 5 · J Rodney Street Goal #3: Reinvigorate the Rodney 3.1.
+Retain and build the Neighborhood Commercial Center as the "Heart of the Chart ۱, 450.000 - Street Commercial Center Neighborhood" - the center for retail, commercial, and social gathering.
 High Short \$ 150,000 5 3.2.
 Improve Rodney Street functionality, infrastructure, and aesthetics between 6th and Broadway. a.
 Two-way traffic with on-street parking b.
 Wide sidewalks to accommodate pedestrians, street furniture, traffic signage, lighting c.
 Signage, hardscape and landscape design that improves aesthetics and visual interest and provides visual connection to businesses d.
 Review proposed improvements to Rodney Street between 6th and Broadway Street for compliance with this plan High Short \$ 188,500 5 3.3.
 Create gateways with signage, banners, and wayfinding signage at both ends of the Commercial Center.
 High Short \$ 133,500 6 3.4.
-Create better linkages between the court house complex, Myrna Loy Center and Rodney Street.
+Create better linkages between the court house complex, Myrna Loy Center 61 . ١. and Rodney Street.
 High Short \$ 93,500 5 3.5.
-Incorporate public art that differentiates the area from downtown in a fun and funky interactive way.
-High Short \$ 188,500 6 3.6.
+Incorporate public art that differentiates the area from downtown in a fun High Chart ا 100 500 C and funky interactive way.
+High Short \$ 188,500 Ь 3.6.
 Monitor parking demand and identify potential for temporary uses, like a food truck venue, events during hours of low parking use and potential longer term transition to parking structures with ground floor retail uses and parking above or below.
-High Medium \$ 48,500 5 Rodney Street Goal #4: Upgrade Underperforming • • 4.1.
+High Medium \$ 48,500 5 Rodney Street Goal #4: Upgrade Underperforming Properties 4.1.
 Encourage development of vacant lots.
-High Short \$ 229,000 5 4.1.
-Encourage redevelopment and building upgrades to buildings that lack adequate safety, access, or other issues that prevent highest and best use of the property.
-High Short \$ 168,500 5 Rodney Street Goal #5: Improve Transit, Pedestrian, and Bike 5.1.
-Improve pedestrian and bike connections in the southern portion of the neighborhood, where linkages to downtown are lacking and long blocks and irregular streets lack connectivity.
-Medium Short Ś 63,500 Δ
+High Short \$ 229,000 5 4.2.
+Encourage redevelopment and building upgrades to buildings that lack adequate safety, access, or other issues that prevent highest and best use of the CI. l .
+Dodrow Street Cool #5 property.
+High Short \$ 168,500 5 Rodney Street Goal #5: E 1 Improve nedectrion and hits connections in the south are neutron of the Improve Transit, 5.1.
+Improve pedestrian and bike connections in the southern portion of the Pedestrian, and Bike neighborhood, where linkages to downtown are lacking and long blocks and Madium Chart , 62.500 4 Connections irregular streets lack connectivity.
+Medium Short \$ 63,500 4

 5.2.
 Improve pedestrian linkages between the Neighborhood, Fire Tower Park and the pedestrian walkway/underpass at Cruse Avenue.
-Medium Medium \$ 186,000 5 Low Long \$ 62,000 5 5.4.
+Medium Medium \$ 186,000 5 5.3.
+Provide shelter that fits with neighborhood character at transit stops on Rodney Street.
+Low Long \$ 62,000 5 5.4.
 Develop neighborhood streets as "complete" streets and review street traffic signage and intersection configurations for safety and efficiency for motorists and non-motorists.
-Medium Short \$ 68,500 9 4
+Medium Short \$ 68,500 4